damianhakert/damianhakert.github.io/source/_posts/2014-10-23-explaining-gitlab-bugs.markdown

 Regression bugs are treated with priority.
 We assess the impact of the regression bug and either create a patch or, more frequently, include the fix in the next minor release.

-If you identify a regression bug, please let us know either via [Twitter](https://twitter.com/gitlabhq), or post it in the [issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues)
+If you identify a regression bug, please let us know either via [Twitter](https://twitter.com/gitlabhq), or post it in the [issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues).

 ## Feature requests

-In some cases, a feature that is present in GitLab does not behave as you expect.
-If a feature is really not behaving as it should then it is buggy and we will fix it.
+GitLab Features don't cover all use cases and all corner cases, so you might come across a feature that behaves different from what you'd expect.
+In this case, the unexpected behavior is neither a security bug, nor a regression, and we treat it as a feature request.
 Depending on the impact on GitLab's functionality, fixing this kind of bug might be considered a priority.
-Before announcing it to us, please make sure to double-check our interpretation of the feature on the feedback tracker, on the changelog or in the blog post.
+Before announcing it to us, please make sure to double-check our comments on the feature on the feedback tracker, on the changelog and in the release blog post.
-New features don't always cover all use cases and all corner cases.

-If you have a specific corner case that is not covered by the newly introduced feature, please use the [feedback tracker](http://feedback.gitlab.com/forums/176466-general) to bring it to our attention.
+If you have a specific corner case that is not covered by the feature, please use the [feedback tracker](http://feedback.gitlab.com/forums/176466-general) to bring it to our attention.

 If your use case is generic, and the feature is obviously buggy, please report it in the [issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues).

-##Other bugs

-GitLab has been around for close to three years now, and we think we've ironed out most of the bugs in the software by now.
-However, there are always new bugs that might have escaped the community's scrutiny.

-If you see any other bug in GitLab, feel free to use the [issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues) to notify us.

 ##Contributing

-Whenever you find a bug in GitLab, you can also [contribute](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md) the fix.
-We always acknoweldge contributions in the [changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG).
+Whenever you find a bug in GitLab, you can also [contribute](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md) the fix, and add your contribution in the [changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG).